leosp1983-2/thanos-ansible-bootstrap/README.md

 This will also spawn up 1 instance of the "Frontend" part which consists of ONE minio S3 storage image and ONE thanos query frontend.

+ansible-playbook down.yml

+This will kill all running instances via docker-compose down